It’s a very clever brush, but you don’t necessarily need these features

 The idea is you charge the likes of a smartphone via this USB connector.

-You need to supply your own USB cable and the Oral-B power adapter must be connected to the mains to pass this power through.
+You need to supply your own USB cable and the Oral-B power adapter must be connected to the power supply to pass this power through.

 Now, this might be even more nerdy and picky, but I will say it.